The Discovery Park

 Created by Alain Formon in 1982, the centre is affiliated to the French Union of Wildlife Rescue Centres (UFCS) which comprises approximately 30 wildlife rescue centres.
 Their remit is to care for wild animals in distress and to release them back into their natural habitat.
 These centres work in close collaboration with the veterinary services.
 Only qualified veterinary surgeons are allowed to carry out surgery and to prescribe medication.
 Visitors are not permitted.

-Over 14,000 animals of more than 200 species, almost exclusively birds, have been recorded in the registers since 1982, over 1,125 of those during 2017.
+Over 16,000 animals of more than 200 species, almost exclusively birds, have been recorded in the registers since 1982, over 1,967 of those during 2019.
 Of these numbers, 5 species represent almost one third of entries: the Barn Owl, the West European Hedgehog, the Eurasian Collared Dove, the Common Swift and the Common Kestrel.